antoni-devlin/publishing-test/README.md

 ### Hard to implement

 This repo is a proof of concept, and is in no way actually connected to the GOV.UK website.
-Doing what this repo suggests would take a substantial rewrite, would have to be done from the ground up, and would likely take a long time.
+Doing what this repo suggests would take a substantial rewrite of the GOV.UK publishing system, would have to be done from the ground up, and would likely take a long time.

 Github doesn't and can't speak govspeak, which makes true previewing difficult.
 However, we already have a mechanism for deploying previews to Heroku for smart answers, so there is a minor precedent.